m417z/ntdoc/descriptions/ntreplacekey.md

-Function `NtReplaceKey` save specified hive key to file, and starts use this file instread of original hive file.
+Function `NtReplaceKey` save specified hive key to file, and starts use this file instead of original hive file.
 Original hive file contents is replaced with contents of third hive file, specified below.

 ### NewHiveFileName